U.S. Freezes More Than Half Of Aid To U.N. Agency For Palestinian Refugees

 "The United States has been, in the past, the largest single donor to UNRWA," Nauert said.
 "We would like other countries — in fact, other countries that criticize the United States for what they believe to be our position vis-a-vis the Palestinians, other countries that have criticized us — to step forward and actually help with UNRWA, to do more."

 The UNRWA operates 700 schools, serving more than 500,000 students.
-Its commissioner-general, Pierre Kraehenbuehl, says that given the longstanding relationship between the agency and the U.S., "this reduced contribution threatens one of the most successful human development endeavors" in the Middle East.
+Its commissioner-general, Pierre Krähenbühl says that given the long-standing relationship between the agency and the U.S., "this reduced contribution threatens one of the most successful human development endeavors" in the Middle East.

 3- “Given the long &trusted relationship between the #US &UNRWA, this reduced contribution threatens one of the most successful human development endeavors in #MiddleEast.
 I ask you to stand with us,” UNRWA CG @PKraehenbuehl https://t.co/sC7d7cPgVB— UNRWA (@UNRWA) January 17, 2018